 We design, develop, manufacture, sell and support precision, high performance advanced semiconductor wafer probe cards.
-In 2002, we were the leader in the advanced wafer probe card market in terms of revenues.
+In 2001, the latest period for which market data is available, we were the leader in the advanced wafer probe card market in terms of revenues.
 Our products are based on our proprietary MicroSpring interconnect technology.
 This technology, which includes resilient spring-like contact elements, enables us to produce wafer probe cards for applications that require reliability, speed, precision and signal integrity.
 We manufacture our MicroSpring contact elements through precision micro-machining and scalable semiconductor-like wafer fabrication processes.
 We offer our customers high parallelism, large area array wafer probe cards to reduce their overall cost of test.
 We believe that our customers will be able to use our technology to optimize the semiconductor manufacturing pipeline, from initial device design and fabrication through system assembly and test, by performing more advanced test functions on whole wafers in the front-end of the semiconductor manufacturing process, rather than on individual devices in the back-end.